jmd-dk/concept/concept/docs/command_line_options.rst

    #SBATCH \-\-exclusive

-in the header of the job script, assuming Slurm, or
+in the header of the job script --- assuming Slurm --- or

    #PBS \-\-exclusive